ibexa/documentation-developer/docs/guide/personalization/personalization_quickstart.md

 Additional features are available for the Advanced edition of the recommendation engine:

-- A/B testing
-- Personalized Search
 - Using "rate" and "like" events
 - Additional models such as content-based, random, history etc.
 - Multiple product types (for example food/non-food or article/image/video) and cross-type recommendations
 - Price-based filtering (do not recommend cheap products)
 - Grouping products by custom attributes (size, color, source, theme etc.)

-More detailed information can be found in the [User Guide](https://doc.ezplatform.com/projects/userguide/en/master/personalization/introduction.md).
+More detailed information can be found in the [User Guide](https://doc.ibexa.co/projects/userguide/en/latest/personalization/personalization).